-Robert McNeel is the CEO of Robert McNeel & Associates, the company that makes the famous CAD modeling software Rhinoceros, simply known as Rhino 3D.
+Robert McNeel is the CEO of Robert McNeel & Associates, the company that makes the famous CAD modeling software Rhinoceros, simply known as Rhino or Rhino3D.
 Novedge has been a McNeel reseller since the opening of our online store.
 The recent release of Rhino 4.0 was a great opportunity to learn more about Robert and the success of Rhino.
-I invited Bob to participate in the following interview:
+I invited Bob to participate in the following interview.

 Bob, can you tell us a bit about yourself and your company?

 Founded in 1980, McNeel & Associates is a privately held company, employee owned self-funded corporation.
 My background is public accounting.
 Originally, we were developing accounting software for consulting firms (accounting, architecture, engineering, etc.).
 Around 1985 many of our clients were asking for help with AutoCAD.
 We signed up as an Autodesk reseller in 1985 and over the next few years, we shifted our focus to providing AutoCAD and AutoCAD related hardware, software, training, and support.
 We also started doing development on AutoCAD.
 Our most popular AutoCAD based product is AccuRender (Also, the renderer in Revit).

 The worldwide Rhino user base (in 2007) is well over 150,000Robert McNeel

 We started the Rhino development in about 1992 as an AutoCAD plug-in to help a few of our marine design clients.
 We soon found that the AutoCAD user interface was not adequate for 3‑D freeform design, so we moved the development to a standalone Windows application.
 The rest is history.